bigAngel99/Network-Smart-Building/Python Security System/README.md

 This repo implements a python security system that uses OpenCV and a basic person detection model to record and save video.
 It features the following:

-- Person Detection
+- Person Detection.
-- Video Storage (Google Cloud Object Storage)
+- Video Storage (Google Cloud Object Storage).
-- Text Notifications
+- Text Notifications.
-- Arming & Disarming The System
+- Arming & Disarming The System.
-- Activity Logs
+- Activity Logs.

 ## Installation